GluuFederation/gluu-gateway/README.md

 ```
 Gluu Gateway configuration successful!!! https://localhost:1338
 ```
 When you got this above message that means installation done successful.
 Next, process is to make tunnel to `https://localhost:1338` and use konga.
+If your port is open then you use konga directly in browser i:e `https://hostname:1338`.

 > Note: After login, Go to `connection` tab and select the one to use by clicking on the respective star icon.